The Ultimate Canadian Winter Bucket List; Best Canadian Winter Activities

 For anyone who is looking for the ultimate Canadian experience, the Carnaval de Quebec is definitely the quintessential winter festival.
 From giant snow slides and a winter Ferris-wheel, to cross-country skiing and skating on the plains of Abraham, the historic backdrop of Quebec City is the perfect snowy setting for this amazing celebration of winter.
 For anyone who grew up with a French Canadian influence in their life, a visit to Bonhomme Carnaval's ice palace is a must, and meeting this iconic winter snowman is nothing short of magical.
 Quebec City can get cold in the winter, but the amazing variety of cozy bistros and comfy cafes is the perfect way to warm up after an action packed day of winter fun.

-Dog mushing is still a way of life many people in remote areas of Canada's wilderness, and driving your own dogsled team is truly a unique experience - not to mention a good workout!
-Northern Ontario, known for its wild forests and pristine lakes in the summer, turns into the perfect scene for a winter dog sledding adventure.
-Taking a day trip or multi-day expedition into the back country is a unique experience which allows you to learn all the ins and outs of dog sledding.
+Dog sledding, or “mushing”, is still a way of life many people in remote areas of Canada's wilderness, and driving your own dogsled team is truly a unique experience - not to mention a good workout!
+Ontario, known for its wild forests and pristine lakes in the summer, turns into the perfect scene for a winter dog sledding adventure.
+Taking a half-day trip or multi-day expedition into the backcountry is a unique experience which allows you to learn all the ins and outs of dog sledding.
 From learning how to harness hundreds of pounds of dog power and leading a dog sled team, to learning the ins and out of dog care and winter survival skills, it’s a great combination of learning and fun.

 Previous